palakjain11101/Coding-Challenges-for-fun/README.md

 # Coding-Challenges-for-fun
-Here are some sloutions to Hackerrank/Leetcode and Interview Preparation questions
+Here are some sloutions to Hackerrank/Leetcode Interview Preparation questions